 If you do not submit your UKPC appeal before the deadline, you lose the right to a free independent review through POPLA.
 UKPC may then pursue the charge through debt collectors and eventually the courts.

-Upload your notice for a free Parking Mate AI defect check.
+Upload your notice for a free Parking Mate UK defect check.
 Most results are ready in minutes, and if grounds are found you can get a professional appeal letter straight away.